Primitive algebraic points on curves: Decomposition of into complete linear series

 We denote the $d$-th symmetric power of $C$ by $C^{(d)}$.
 Recall that $C^{(d)}(\Q)$ can be identified with the set of effective degree $d$ divisors on $C$.
 The purpose of this section is to prove the following proposition. \begin{prop} Let $C$ be a curve over $\Q$ of genus $g \ge 1$, and let $J$ be the Jacobian of $C$.
 Let $d$ be a positive integer.
-Suppose either of the following two conditions hold: \begin{enumerate}[(a)] \item $J(\Q)$ is finite; \item or $d \le g-1$ and $J$ is simple. \end{enumerate} Then there are finitely many effective degree $d$ divisors $D_1,D_2,\dotsc,D_n$ such that
+Suppose either of the following two conditions hold: \begin{enumerate}[(a)] \item $J(\Q)$ is finite; \item or $d \le g-1$, and $A(\Q)$ is finite for every abelian subvariety $A/\Q$ of $J$ of dimension $\le d/2$. \end{enumerate} Then there are finitely many effective degree $d$ divisors $D_1,D_2,\dotsc,D_n$ such that

-\end{prop} The proposition is a consequence of the following famous theorem due to Faltings \cite[Theorem 1]{FaltingsDio}. \begin{thm}[Faltings] Let $A$ be an abelian variety defined over a number field $K$.
-Let $V \subset A$ be a subvariety containing no translate of a positive dimensional abelian subvariety of $A$.
-Then $V(K)$ is finite. \end{thm}
+\end{prop} To prove the proposition we shall need the following famous theorem of Faltings \cite{Faltings_Lang}. \begin{thm}[Faltings] Let $B$ be an abelian variety defined over a number field $K$, and let $V \subset B$ be a subvariety defined over $K$.
+Then there is a finite number of abelian subvarieties $B_1, \dotsc, B_m$ of $B$, defined over $K$, and a finite number of points $x_1,\dotsc,x_m \in V(K)$ such that the translates $x_i+B_i$ are contained in $V$, and, moreover, such that

+\end{thm} We shall also need the following theorem of Debarre and Fahlaoui \cite[Corolllary 3.6]{DebarreFahlaoui}. \begin{thm}[Debarre and Fahlaoui] Let $C/\mathbb{C}$ be a curve of genus $g \ge 1$ with Jacobian $J$, and let $d \le g-1$.
+Let $D_0$ be a fixed divisor of degree $d$ on $C$.
+Let $W_d(C)$ be the image of $C^{(d)}$ under the Abel--Jacobi map